 Who Will Be Present at My Deposition?

 Generally, anyone is allowed to attend a deposition unless the court has specifically prohibited that person from being present.
 However, the parties to a deposition or their lawyers may request the court to remove certain individuals from a deposition.
 In reality, this almost never has to be done.
+The attendees who are present at most depositions include:

 - The deponent